 Rathish has been involved in FIRST as a Volunteer for over 12 years including coaching world class FIRST LEGO League and FIRST Tech Challenge teams and has been Tournament Director and Event Coordinator for many Intel Folsom FIRST events, and past Chair of the FIRST Tech Challenge Super-Regional Championship Organizing Committee.
 He is a Chief Technologist at Intel Corporation with over 25 years of research, development and test experience and holds a PhD from the University of Texas, Austin.
 Rathish is an Adjunct Professor at Southern Illinois University at Carbondale to direct university research on DFX.
 In 2016, Rathish received Intel’s highest volunteer service award (Intel Involved Hero), in large part due to his dedication to promoting STEM.

 Jill is Co-Founder of Playing At Learning and currently Board Chair.
-Jill has held senior management and program management positions at Intel, Synopsys, LSI Logic and is currently a senior Technical Program Manager at Micron Corporation.
+Jill has held senior management and program management (PMO) positions at Micron, Intel, Synopsys, LSI Logic and is currently a PMO Lead at Google.
 In addition, Jill has co-founded and joined several early stage tech startups.
 Jill holds a BSEE from Purdue.
 Jill volunteers as World Championship Judge Advisor for FIRST Tech Challenge and has been recognized as FIRST Tech Challenge West Super-Regional Championship Outstanding Volunteer in 2016-2017.
-Jill also is the program manager for the Northern California FIRST LEGO League program.
 She has received the President’s Lifetime Achievement Award for more than 4,000 hours of Volunteer Service.

 We are looking to add several new board members.